fongajorge/SG1_Team6/README.md

 ## 📂 Project Structure

 The project is organized into modular components to separate configuration, physical modeling, and control logic.
-It now includes a custom Machine Learning pipeline to drive physical predictions:
+It now features a clean separation between the Machine Learning training sandbox and the Production simulation engine:

 ```text
 GreenGridSim